Utility CEOs to DOE: Hands off state energy policies, grid planning

 But Crane said recognizing those benefits could largely be left up to the states.
 Exelon won financial support for its nuclear plants last year in Illinois and New York, where the generators were under pressure from low natural gas prices, stagnant demand and subsidized renewables.
 The company is currently pushing for similar subsidies in Pennsylvania, while other utilities seek supports in Ohio, Connecticut and New Jersey.

-“Allowing the states to recognize the environmental benefits of nuclear are important at the federal level,” Crane said.
+“Allowing the states to recognize the environmental benefits of nuclear is important at the federal level,” Crane said.
 “All of the incentives for [renewable] generating sources will phase out over time and it will create a more competitive platform.
 It's just not increasing them at this point.”

 "What we hope is that the review emphasizes the need for a diverse, resilient portfolio in the country and part of that is baseload generation that's being squeezed out of the market right now."